Measurement of the $|V_{cb}|$ element of the CKM matrix in $t\bar{t}$ decays with the ATLAS detector: Introduction

 Traditional measurements of \Vcb~\cite{PDG_Vcb_Review} exploit the decays of $B$ mesons, and are thus made at an effective momentum-transfer squared $(q^2)$ in the region of $\left(\frac{m_b}{2}\right)^2$, where $m_b$ is the mass of the $b$-quark.
 They use a variety of theoretical techniques in low energy hadronic physics to relate the measured quantities to \Vcb, including lattice gauge theory for the exclusive semileptonic $B$ decays and the heavy quark expansion for the inclusive $B$ decays.
 These methods each require the introduction of distinct theoretical uncertainties into the respective measurements.
 Here, the first measurement of the CKM matrix element $\Vcb$ is presented, made using top quark decays via an on-shell $W$ $(q^2\simeq M_W^2)$.
 The top quark decays before it hadronises, and the couplings are probed more directly at the parton level.
-Thus, the sources of systematic uncertainty of this measurement differ significantly from those using $B$ hadron decays.
+Thus, the measurement described here does not rely on the aforementioned theoretical inputs (lattice, heavy quark expansion) and can provide an independent consistency check.
 Like other couplings, \Vcb\ is expected to run above the weak scale, albeit quite slowly~\cite{Babu:1987im,CKMRenormalisation}, although it is expected that such evolution ceases below the weak scale~\cite{PDG_CKM_Review}.
 Therefore, if the value of \Vcb\ extracted in this measurement were to differ significantly from that determined in $B$ decays, the explanation could be either due to new physics in the $\tbbc$ decay or a poorly understood aspect of the low-$q^2$ $B$ decay phenomenology.

 The measurement determines \Vcb via the ratio of on-shell $\Wcb$ decays to $W^+ \rightarrow c\qbar$, where $q$ is any down-type quark.
 The leading-order Feynman diagram for the $t\rightarrow bW^+\rightarrow \bbc$ and leptonic $\tbar$ decay signal process is shown in \Cref{fig:ttbarVcbFeynmanDiagram}.